0xagcheth/0xagcheth/README.md

-## Web3 builder & experimenter
+## Web3 builder · Mini Apps · Experiments

-I build and experiment with Web3 Mini Apps and onchain UX.
+I build and experiment with Web3 Mini Apps, focusing on onchain UX and interactive products.

 Currently focused on:
 - Base